YTTM/SceneFromGIS-wiki/README.md

 ### Users FAQ
 Application crash and everything close before I can see any error.
 > Run the application using **Command Prompt** to get the full **Traceback**.
-With the traceback, you may find the source of the problem, or you can send it to me.
+> With the traceback, you may find the source of the problem, or you can send it to me.

+Why is the ZIP file so big ? (± 500 Mo)
+> The pre-build binaries are build using PyInstaller which bundles a Python application and all its dependencies into a single package.
+> It mean that the single executable contains Python and thouthands of libraries files and scripts.

+Why does the program take so long to start ?
+> The pre-build binaries are build using PyInstaller which bundles a Python application and all its dependencies into a single package.
+> The program has to unpack everything before running the python script which can take some time.

 ## About License